 Seattle Bike Accident Attorneys

 Unlike motorists, bicyclists are almost completely unprotected in a traffic accident.
-This is why many cyclists sustain serious injuries in falls, collisions, and other incidents.
+This is why many cyclists sustain serious injuries in falls, collisions, and other incidents in the Seattle area.
 Except for a helmet in some cases, a bicyclist's body is completely unprotected against dangerous outside forces.
 Unfortunately, not all motorists practice caution around bicyclists.
 In fact, motorists are at fault in just over half of fatal accidents with bicycles.
 Despite the popularity of biking in Washington, from the acknowledgement of May as National Bike to Work Month and the rise of bike cafes in Seattle, traffic police tend to be biased against bicyclists, looking for fault in their actions rather than the actions of the truly liable party.

 Bicycle accident victims are strongly advised to seek the legal counsel of an experienced Seattle personal injury lawyer when they’re injured, because getting adequate compensation for injuries can be difficult, and the claims process is so complex.
 This is especially true if the liable party disputes your claim.
 For this reason, it is recommended that you never try to handle your case alone.

 Instead, reach out to Hardwick & Pendergast, P.S., a personal injury law firm with an established track record of success.
 We have the knowledge and resources to help you gain the upper hand during negotiations and trial, as well as a thorough understanding of Washington state bicycle laws.
 Call us today at (888) 228-3860 for a free, comprehensive consultation.

 Washington Bicycle Accident Case Results